Penguins coach says White House visit is not a political statement

 The Penguins released a statement Sunday indicating they would attend a ceremony at the White House, a tradition for numerous championship teams.
 The announcement came after numerous media requests following Trump's decision to rescind an invitation to the NBA's Stephen Curry after the Golden State Warriors star indicated he would not attend.

-Penguins captain Sidney Crosby, a Canadian, said Sunday that he supported the team's choice to go to the White House, adding "everyone's got the right to go or not go.
+Penguins captain Sidney Crosby said Sunday that he supported the team's choice to go to the White House, adding "everyone's got the right to go or not go.
 But we've been invited and we accepted the invitation.
 I don't think you have to read into it any more than that."

+Crosby faced criticism in his native Nova Scotia, with the Halifax Chronicle Herald — Atlantic Canada's largest-circulation newspaper — running an editorial cartoon Monday depicted Crosby meeting Trump in the Oval Office, with the hockey player saying, "I'm Sid the Kid," and Trump replying, "I'm Donald the Baby."

+An opinion piece from two local professors offered six reasons for Crosby to stay home, with the fifth saying: "Remember your roots.
+You are from Cole Harbour, the flashpoint of black and white race relations in Canada for the past 30 years.
+The parallels between your hometown and the U.S. today are too obvious to ignore."

 Sullivan defended Crosby from what the coach views as external pressure on the sport's most popular player to make some sort of political statement.